rjdpm/anti-samples/README.md

 ---

 ## 📖 Overview
 In this paper, we propose a novel algorithm that effectively neutralizes the influence of a specific data subset on an existing trained model.
 Our algorithm generates noise that acts in opposition to the target data subset while preserving a significant amount of model performance on the remaining datapoints.
-Code to generate anti-samples given in [UNMUNGE.py](https://github.com/rjdpm/anti-samples/blob/main/UNMUNGE.py).
+Code to generate anti-samples is given in [UNMUNGE.py](https://github.com/rjdpm/anti-samples/blob/main/UNMUNGE.py).

 We present two results:
 - **Unlearning-30**: 30% of the retain data is used in the train-to-unlearn step.